epmoyer/scope_capture/README.md

 Wrote annotated scope capture to "./scope_captures/RIGOL_TECHNOLOGIES_DS1054Z_DS1ZA221102281_00.04.04.SP4_2025-01-15_08-07-32.png".
 ```

+## How to build it

+### For yourself
+If you are just building it for yourself you can cd into `/cmd/scope_capture` and run `go get .` and `go build .`.

+### For distribution
+If you want to build the current version for "all platforms" then you can cd into `/scripts/release` and run `./build.py`.
+That script uses the `click` library so if you don't have it you'll also need to run `pip install click` first.
+That script is mostly just "for me" right now, so I haven't made any effort to create a `venv` etc. to make it nicely "distributable".

 ## Thanks
 This project is based on the Python scope capture utility  [https://github.com/RoGeorge/DS1054Z_screen_capture](https://github.com/RoGeorge/DS1054Z_screen_capture).
 Many thanks!
 That project was instrumental in figuring out how to parse the Rigol protocol.